-Nina Worm is 8 years old and enjoys the Claude books by Alex T Smith and anything about Daisy by Kes Gray.
-Her favourite books are by Wendy White, Sharon Marie Jones and Judith Kerr.
+Nina Worm is 9 years old and enjoys the Amelia Fang books by Lauren Anderson and Sam Wu by Kevin and Katie Tsang.
+Her favourite books are by Wendy White, Sharon Marie Jones, Jon Blake and Judith Kerr.

 Noah Worm, aged 10, is an avid reader and loves being part of a book group in our local book shop.
 He loves Charlie Bone, Fizzlebert Stump and Darkus.
-His favourite book is Wolf Wilder by Katherine Rundell (swiftly followed by The Explorer by the same author!).
-His favourite Welsh author at the moment is Claire Fayers, whose Accidental Pirate Books are both in his Top Ten.
+His favourite book is The Legend of Podkin One Ear but he is also a huge Katherine Rundell fan.
+His favourite Welsh author at the moment is Claire Fayers, but Dan Anthony and Jenny Nimmo are also coveted.

 Daddy Worm, aged 42, is a primary school teacher, passionate about the school library and the joys of reading for pleasure.
 He’s in love with Auden Dare and Katherine Rundell.
 He really likes Ian McEwan, Neil Gaiman and Hanif Kureishi.

 Mummy Worm, aged – well, that would be rude wouldn’t it? – is a secondary English and Media teacher whose love of reading started when her dad gave her a copy of The Lord of The Rings.
 Fantasy novels still give her the biggest thrill with Ready Player One and works by Douglas Coupland being amongst her favourites.

 We love getting books through the post and are so happy to receive requests for review but please bear the following in mind:

 - Our blog is biased towards children’s fiction with Welsh themes and by Welsh authors (and so is our reading list!).
 These take priority but we do not restrict.
 We read a lot of MG between us and will highlight a good book no matter where the author is from.